munich-quantum-toolkit/qecc/docs/CodeSwitching.md

     print(f" - Qubit {pos[0]} after operation depth {pos[1]}")
 ```

-The output pEositions provides the exact locations (qubit, depth) where a code switch operation must be inserted into the circuit.
+The output positions provide the exact locations (qubit, depth) where a code switch operation must be inserted into the circuit.

-Under specific conditions, CNOT operations can be implemented transversally even when the control and target qubits
+Note that under specific conditions, CNOT operations can be implemented transversally even when the control and target qubits
 are encoded in different codes.
 This property, however, is directional.
 In the 2D-3D color code scheme, it holds only when the
-control qubit is encoded in the 3D color code and the target qubit in the 2D color code
+control qubit is encoded in the 3D color code and the target qubit in the 2D color code.

-To account for this, we can can pass a dictionary specifying gates that can be implemented one-way transverally together with their direction.
+To account for this, we can pass a dictionary specifying gates that can be implemented one-way transverally together with their direction.
 To see how this affect the optimization, consider the following circuit:

 ```{code-cell} ipython3